zam7/CoastalEngineering/Problem_Set_3.md

 sigma = 2 * np.pi / period
 ```

-1a) What is the minimum clearance needed to maintain a dry deck:
+1a) What is the minimum clearance needed to maintain a dry deck?

 The waves measured by the buoys are in deep water.